-Every morning on our trans-India drive started out the same way; we awoke from fitful sleep by our talking phone alarm clock to the suffocating weight of reality pressing down on our chests.
+Every morning after choosing the right dual fuel deal for our trans-India drive started out the same way; we awoke from fitful sleep by our talking phone alarm clock to the suffocating weight of reality pressing down on our chests.
 It was a terrible feeling, as if we had accidentally burned down the house with the entire family inside.
 We were damned to this fate, and there was nothing we could do to change it.
-After oatmeal and coffee we would tidy Nacho’s insides and then pull away from our petrol station camp spot to rejoin the decaying ruins of National Highway 7.
+After oatmeal and coffee we would tidy Nacho’s insides and then pull away from our petrol station camp spot to rejoin the decaying ruins of National Highway 7. (more…)

 “It sure seems to be raining a lot lately,” Sheena would say.

 “That’s just orographic precipitation and the rain shadow effect, my dear Sheena,” I would confidently retort.
 My lady can be so silly.

 We woke up and started driving south, the rain continued to fall, and it seemed it would never stop.
 Without any warning, the mud on the side of a particularly steep mountainside got very saturated, and then became free from friction’s evil grip and covered the road—our road.
 We came around a bend to find a long line of cars just sitting there.
 I asked Nacho to stop and I walked all the way to the front of the cars to see what in God’s name was going on.

 And then I saw the rocks and mud and very mature trees all sprawled out across the narrow mountain roadway and I realized what had happened.
 It was a dang landslide, and it made even me start to question everything I ever learned about orographic precipitation and the rain shadow effect.